Ashnfreeman/140A-Final-MVP-Report/Report.md

 * Felix is a college student who is on a budget.
 He notices other people in his classes taking notes on I-pad Pros and Microsoft Surfaces and would love to use a similar product.
 However he is unable to afford the cost of one of these devices.

-* Lucy S. Diaz is college student who is very concious of her carbon footprint.
+* Lucy S. Diaz is college student who is very conscious of her carbon footprint.
 She wants to be able to take notes and do homework without killing so many trees.

 # Customer Discovery: Interviews, Job Stories, and Journey Map